-Keep something on the stomach at all times.
+Keep something in the stomach at all times.

 This means munching, nibbling, and snacking on anything that sounds, smells, or tastes good.
-For example, during one of her pregnancies, my wife could eat nothing but oranges.
+For example, during one of her pregnancies, a woman could eat nothing but oranges.
 It was the only thing that settled her stomach.
-For you it may be pickles, or berries, or something else.
+For you it may be pickles, berries or something else.
 Just keeping something in the stomach may ease the sick feeling.

 Take a vitamin B6 or B complex.

 Taking a 25-50 mg tablet two to three times a day seems to help some women.
 Those who cannot stomach these vitamins because of vomiting can try the shots.
 Usually 100mg once to twice a week seems to be quite helpful.
 Randomized double-blind placebo-controlled trials have shown significant reduction in nausea and vomiting in women using B6 vs placebo.